 Note: Regarding the amount of cinnamon sugar- if you coat the top and the sides of the cupcakes- you'll need the full amount.
 However, I only coated the tops of the cupcakes and in hindsight should have halved the cinnamon sugar coating to prevent wastage.
 (I actually used the leftover to sprinkle over French toast the next morning).

 Dulce de Leche Russian Buttercream

 - Butter.
 The base for most buttercreams.
-Go for unsalted butter so that you can add salt to taste.
+Go for unsalted butter so that you can add salt to the taste.
 And make sure it's room temp!

 - Dulce de leche.
 Bernice recommends using Nestle Dulce de Leche which I managed to find on Amazon but it was costly to buy.
 Here in the UK, it's not readily available, so an alternative is to use a can of Nestle Caramel.
-I found some at Waitrose but I know Sainsbury's also sell it and most of the large supermarkets will.
+I found some at Waitrose but I know Sainsbury's also sells it and most of the large supermarkets will.
 If you can find another brand of Dulce de Leche in your local store then by all means use that.
 In my FAQ's I've put notes on making homemade Dulce De Leche.
 It's a simple process but does take time.